ambernettech/chefdk-fundamentals/scene_08.md

 -

 If everything converges correctly, then it is time to update the version number.
-I mentioned earlier its a patch fix - we could argue if its a minor update - or we could get work done.
+I mentioned earlier its a patch fix.

 -